Build a forest gnome wizard in Dungeons and Dragons that relies on elemental magic from the School of Evocation and cunning. For example:

 Now, it’s time to blast away…

 Thunder Wave is a molly-whopper.
-Within a fifteen-foot spherical radius, I erupt with a wave of force, making those around me roll a Constitution save.
+Within a close radius, I erupt with a wave of force, making those around me roll a Constitution save.
 On a failed save, the creature takes 2d8 thunder damage and is pushed 10 feet away.
-With a successful safe, the creature still takes 1d8 damage, which isn’t bad for a free hit.
+With a successful save, the creature still takes 1d8 damage, which isn’t bad for a free hit.
 On top of the creature being pushed, objects within the vicinity are pushed as well.

 This spell in particular fits well with a small wizard.
 If I’m able to launch enemies off me, I won’t have to worry about falling into a close-up combat situation.
 Field control is important.
 Also, when I place it level 2+ spell slots, it deals 1d8 more damage per level.

 Witch Bolt is gnarly.
 A blue beam connects the enemy to my focus, and a lightning bolt strikes them continuously until they find cover or move out of range.
-The damage is 1d12 lightning damage for each turn they’re within range of the lightning.
+The damage is 1d12 lightning damage for each turn they’re within range.
 Kakow!
 This is some heavy-duty damage dealing, thus the fancy language/detect spells from before.

 Magic Missile will round up this list with a varied targeting system.
-I create 3 glowing darts of force, each able to attack different enemies with 1d4 +1 damage.
+I create 3 missiles to use at my leisure, dealing small but steady amounts of damage.
 If I want, these missiles can attack the same enemy, essentially giving me a d12 damage roll with the lowest possible score of 3.
 Or, I can choose to blast several different enemies—maybe a straggler who needs a few health points taken out and a friend.

 Level 2 spells.